Structure-Preserving Generalized Manifold Galerkin Reduction for Port-Hamiltonian Systems

-With this setting, we are able to introduce the \GMG reduction, which is a special kind of tangent reduction map that allows to preserves structure.
-We introduce the quantity encoding structure\footnote{I.e., a matrix of component functions of $(0,2)-$tensor field, see again \cite[Section 5]{buchfink2024model}.} to be $\bm{G} \in \R^{\FOMsize \times \FOMsize}$ non-degenerate, which e.g., could be the canonical Poisson matrix in the reduction of Hamiltonian systems.
-Then, we define the \emph{\GMG reduction} by
+With this setting at hand, we can introduce the \GMG reduction, which is a particular kind of tangent reduction map that allows for structure preservation.
+To this end, let $\bm{G} \in \R^{\FOMsize \times \FOMsize}$ be a non-degenerate matrix encoding the underlying structure of the system.
+For example, in the reduction of Hamiltonian systems, $\bm{G}$ may be chosen as the canonical Poisson matrix.
+Then, the \emph{\GMG reduction} is defined by